 Peggi dropped me off in front of the Hall of Justice this morning.
 I was bracing for the worst.
 They couldn’t even get somebody to shovel the walk.
-Someone just threw this blue chemical on the snow and was waiting for it to melt.
+They just threw this blue chemical on the snow and waited for it to melt.
 I was here for jury duty, called back after only four years because I had weaseled out of the last one.
 It was the middle of summer, I was shuttling my father back and forth to doctors and they picked me for a trial they expected to last three more weeks.

 The lawyers had already presented the gist of their case.
 The trial was moved from Niagara Falls because the incident had been covered so heavily there.
 Three cops answered a 911 domestic abuse call.
 They came into the courtroom in their finest cop regalia, all puffed up, and sat right in front of me.
 The guy who was beating his wife was representing himself in a orange jump suit, claiming the cops had roughed him up.
-Within twenty minutes the cops were all slumped down in their chairs while the guy prattled on.
+Within twenty minutes the cops were all slumped down in their chairs while the jump suit guy prattled on.

 This time my name was called for a morning case but it wound up being postponed.
 Forty of the four hundred people in the jury room were instructed stick around for an afternoon trail.
 The judge want a four part form filled out.
 “Have you ever been the victim of a crime?
 Been accused of a crime?
 Been a witness to a crime?
 Have you ever been employed by Law Enforcement or Criminal Justice Agency?
 I answered yes to all four and that case was settled out of court.
 I’m free for another eight years!